tsunami416604/Testing1Agschi/Testingagschi1/includes/connectors-create-api-sharepointonline.md

-若要連接到 **SharePoint Online**，您需要向 SharePoint online 提供您的身分識別 (使用者名稱和密碼、智慧卡認證等)。 通過驗證之後，您就可以在邏輯應用程式中使用 SharePoint Online 連接器。
+In order to connect to **SharePoint Online**, you need to provide your identity (username and password, smart card credentials, etc.) to SharePoint Online.
+Once you've been authenticated, you can proceed to use the SharePoint Online connector  in your logic app.

-在邏輯應用程式的設計工具上，請依照下列步驟登入 SharePoint，以建立要在邏輯應用程式中使用的「連線」：
+While on the designer of your logic app, follow these steps to sign into SharePoint to create the **connection** for use in your logic app:

-1. 在搜尋方塊中輸入 SharePoint，然後等候搜尋傳回與 SharePoint Online 相關的所有觸發程序和動作：
+1. Enter SharePoint in the search box and wait for the search to return all triggers and actions related to SharePoint Online:
-   ![設定 SharePoint][1]
+   ![Configure SharePoint][1]
-2. 選取 [SharePoint Online - 當建立檔案時] 觸發程序
+2. Select the **SharePoint Online - When a file is created** trigger
-3. 選取 [登入 SharePoint Online]：
+3. Select **Sign in to SharePoint Online**:
-   ![設定 SharePoint][2]
+   ![Configure SharePoint][2]
-4. 提供您的 SharePoint 認證來登入向 SharePoint 進行驗證
+4. Provide your SharePoint credentials to sign in to authenticate with SharePoint
-   ![設定 SharePoint][3]
+   ![Configure SharePoint][3]
-5. 驗證完成之後，系統就會將您重新導向到您的邏輯應用程式。 就這麼簡單，連線已經建立。 請注意，底部有指出您現在已連線到 SharePoint 的訊息。
+5. After the authentication completes you'll be redirected to your logic app.
+That's it, the connection has been created.
+Notice the message at the bottom that indicates that you are now connected to SharePoint.
-   ![設定 SharePoint][4]
+   ![Configure SharePoint][4]
-6. 接著，您可以新增所需的其他觸發和動作來完成邏輯應用程式。
+6. You can then add other triggers and actions that you need to complete your logic app.

 [1]: ./media/connectors-create-api-sharepointonline/connectionconfig1.png
 [2]: ./media/connectors-create-api-sharepointonline/connectionconfig2.png